zzyx/pet_bdd/README.md

 ### Breief description of the project
 * ./features - contains *.feature executable specification
 * ./scr - api requests layer added here, so to easier communicate and extend api and http requests
-* ./steps - reusable test steps difined, wich can be useed/bind with the *.feature filed
+* ./steps - reusable test steps difined, wich can be used/binded with the *.feature files
 * the scope of tests are definitly not completed.
 I've added only initial verification for quick start